demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 ### 2. Using NGINX as reverse proxy
-In this configuration, the inbound connection, from Microsoft Teams to Cortex XSOAR/Cortex XSIAM, goes through a reverse proxy (e.g., NGINX) which relays the HTTPS requests posted from Microsoft Teams to the Cortex XSOAR/XSIAM server on HTTP.
+In this configuration, the inbound connection, from Microsoft Teams to Cortex XSOAR/Cortex XSIAM, goes through a reverse proxy (e.g., NGINX) which relays the HTTPS requests posted from Microsoft Teams to the Cortex XSOAR/Cortex XSIAM server on HTTP.

 On NGINX, configure the following:
  - SSL certificate under `ssl_certificate` and `ssl_certificate_key`